eth-ait/hci-project-group-11/README.md

 After presenting our results to Viktor from Teufel, our stakeholder, it was decided that we should put algorithms details aside since it is a very complex area and unfortunately out of scope for the course project.
 Instead, our focus would be turned to designing a concept user interface that already assumes a backend sensor and database suite that is able provide accurate music prediction and mood detection services.

-Upon discussion the user interfaces that our team had been exploring, Viktor and the team agreed that the 2-Dimensional Navigator is a fast and intuitive interface for users who simply want to choose a mood quickly.
+After discussing the user interface options that our team had been exploring, Viktor and the team agreed that the 2-Dimensional Navigator is a fast and intuitive interface for users who simply want to choose a mood quickly.
 However, it might not be sufficient as a standalone interface.
 For example, an advanced user like Courtney may wish to tweak more than two attributes to get a specific playlist vibe that she wants.
 Viktor therefore agreed that we the team should explore supporting an "advanced option" for users that want to adjust their mood/music setting in more detail.
 This can be achieved, for example, through our 1-dimensional Slider prototype and additional drop-down menu to select specific genres.

 ## Approaching the final solution: An Elegant User Interface for mood-prediction music software